MantisWare/cursor-bridge/installation.md

 **You've successfully installed and configured CursorBridge MCP!** 🎉

+The MCP server will automatically start the cursor-bridge-server when needed - no manual server management required!
 After these steps, open Chrome DevTools and look for the CursorBridgeMCP panel.
 It's like finding a hidden treasure! 🏴‍☠️

 ## ⚙️ Cursor IDE Configuration (The Setup Magic!)